peteroupc/encoding/docs/PeterO.Text.ICharacterInput.md

 <b>Return Value:</b>

-Either a Unicode code point (from 0-0xd7ff or from 0xe000 to 0x10ffff), r the value -1 indicating the end of the source.
+Either a Unicode code point (from 0-0xd7ff or from 0xe000 to 0x10ffff), or the value -1 indicating the end of the source.

 <b>Exceptions:</b>